steffenoppel/nestfind_moveapp/README.md

 *Example*: `move2::move2_loc`

 ### Output type
-*Indicate which type of output data the App produces to be passed on to subsequent Apps.*
+The app primarily returns a Shiny user interface to indicate the most likely nest location per individual on a map.

-*Example:* `move2::move2_loc`
+There is an option to export a 'gpkg' geo-package file that can be used for field navigation by handheld electronic devices with GPS functionality.

 ### Artefacts
 *If the App creates artefacts (e.g. csv, pdf, jpeg, shapefiles, etc), please list them here and describe each.*

-*Example:* `rest_overview.csv`: csv-file with Table of all rest site properties
+`rest_overview.csv`: csv-file with Table of all rest site properties `rest_overview.gpkg`: csv-file with Table of all rest site properties

 ### Settings

-*Please list and define all settings that the App requires to be set by the App user, if necessary including their unit.
-Please state each of the settings that the user will encounter in the UI of the shiny app.*
+`Timeframe`: The number of weeks prior to the current date over which data will be downloaded.
+Unit: `weeks`.

-*Example:* `Radius of resting site` (radius): Defined radius the animal has to stay in for a given duration of time for it to be considered resting site.
+`Error radius`: Radius around a nest site in which GPS locations can be recorded when the individual is attending the nest site.
+This is a function of both geolocation error and the movement behaviour of the species.
 Unit: `metres`.

 *Always include the "Store settings" setting as it will appear automatically in all shiny apps* `Store settings`: click to store the current settings of the App for future Workflow runs.